Product Design has been added to My Courses

-The D&T Product Design course is compatible with most other A-level courses, depending on your chosen career path.
-They include Art & Design, Textile Design, Photography, Communication Studies, Business Studies, Mathematics and Physics.
+Product Design is a course with a heavy workload of independent coursework, and so students should be advised not to select three creative/ heavy coursework loaded subjects.
+Product Design is compatible with all other A-level courses, depending on your chosen career path.
 The exact combination can lead to different career options and can be discussed with staff at enrolment events.
+Some career paths such as engineering or architecture may also require Maths or Physics A-level.

 First Year